 Use good sense when visiting a kennel.
 Is it clean?
 How about the smell?
 What about the dogs; are they perky and friendly?
 A good breeder will have as many questions for you as you will for him.
 Don’t be offended.
-Concern is a good sign.
+The concern is a good sign.

 If the breeder is sloppy, the kennels are a mess, and the dogs are listless and poorly kept, you won’t be able to trust anything he might tell you—from the pups’ pedigree to their immunizations.
 Be sure to question the breeder’s knowledge of genetic health conditions for your specific breed.